jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 }
 ```

-When this code is executed, it produces the following output, which shows how the same `Warrior` implementation produces different results depending upon the concrete `LauncherSystem` that’s been injected into it`:
+When this code is executed, it produces the following output, which shows how the same `Warrior` implementation produces different results depending upon the concrete `LauncherSystem` that’s been injected into it:
 ```
 End Tests